17 Reasons Why You’re Gaining Weight Back After Losing It

 If you typically stick to spin classes, consider checking out a boot camp or Zumba class to give your metabolism a kick.
-Can't bear to leave your Schwinn?
-Look for a more intense class or challenge yourself by turning up the resistance (yes, even when the instructor doesn't tell you to).
-Switching up your exercise routine is one of the 20 Ways to Overcome a Weight-Loss Plateau.
+Can’t bear to leave your Schwinn?
+Look for a more intense class or challenge yourself by turning up the resistance (yes, even when the instructor doesn’t tell you to).
+Switching up your exercise routine is one of the ways to overcome a weight-loss plateau.

 You’re Skimping on Shuteye

-The National Sleep Foundation suggests logging a solid seven or eight hours of shuteye each night.
-If you want to get back to your more slender self, cut your nightly Netflix session short and make sure to get a solid night's sleep.
+The National Sleep Foundation suggests logging a solid seven to nine hours of shuteye each night.
+If you want to get back to your more slender self, cut your nightly Netflix session short and make sure to get a solid night’s sleep.
 Plus, mastering your bedtime routine could help your slim-down efforts.
-Check out our exclusive guide to 30 Things to Do 30 Minutes Before Bed to Lose Weight.

 Your Meals Are Microwavable

 These tantalizing frozen options are marketed as nutritious and convenient, so we can’t say we blame you for grabbing one off the shelf.
 The issue is this, though: many of them are healthy-eating, pound-dropping enemies in disguise.
 Just because they’re touted as portion controlled and low calorie, doesn’t mean you should stock up on these.